-What I’m referring to is a hand-written letter (or email) in which you express your feelings, apologize for your contributions to the breakup, and tell your ex that because they haven’t come back to you at this point, you are moving on.
+A Closure Letter is a hand-written letter (or email) in which you express your feelings, apologize for your contributions to the breakup, and tell your ex that because they haven’t come back to you at this point, you are moving on with your life.

 Some call it a “goodbye letter to an ex.”

 What you had in mind might be slightly different or could not include all of what I mentioned.

 Determining if you should send such a letter doesn’t require all of the traits I mentioned above.

 So should you write a Closure Letter to your ex?

 First, determine your reason for wanting to write a letter to your ex.

 Or is it justification to do something you hope will cause him/her to want to get back together with you?

 Be honest with yourself about your desire to write a closure letter to your ex.